 The modeling organization’s sensitivity analysis will be reviewed in detail.
 Statistical techniques used to perform sensitivity analysis shall be explicitly stated.
 The results of the sensitivity analysis displayed in graphical format (e.g., contour plots with temporal animation) will be reviewed.

-Form S-6 will be reviewed.
+Form S-6 will be reviewed, if applicable.

-S-3 Uncertainty Analysis for Model Output*
+S-3 Uncertainty Analysis for Model Output

-(*Significant Revision due to requirement of Form S-6)

 The modeling organization shall have performed an uncertainty analysis on the temporal and spatial outputs of the model using currently accepted scientific and statistical methods in the appropriate disciplines and have taken appropriate action.
 The analysis shall identify and quantify the extent that input variables impact the uncertainty in model output as the input variables are simultaneously varied.

 Purpose: Modeling organizations have traditionally quantified the magnitude of the uncertainty in the output (e.g., windspeed, loss cost, etc.) through a variance calculation or by use of confidence intervals.
 While these statistics provide useful information, uncertainty analysis goes beyond a mere quantification of these statistics by quantifying the expected percentage reduction in the variance of the output that is attributable to each of the input variables.
 Identification of those variables that contribute to the uncertainty is the first step that can lead to a reduction in the uncertainty in the output.
 It is important to note that the input variables identified in an uncertainty analysis are not necessarily the same as those in a sensitivity analysis nor are they necessarily in the same relative order.
 As with sensitivity analysis, uncertainty analysis is an important diagnostic tool and provides needed assurance of the robustness and viability of the model output.